epiliper/rumina/README.md

 Forward/reverse pairs are merged only if they contain a minimum number of overlapping bases, which is controlled by the `--min_overlap_bp` argument.
 Forward/reverse pairs identified to have discordant sequences are discarded, and reads unable to be merged for other reasons are still written to output.

 ##### `--min_overlap_bp` (default = 3)
-The minimum number of bases shared by two reads at the same reference coordinates for merging to occur in `-merge_pairs`.
-Reads not discordant in sequence but not meeting this threshold will not be merged, and instead both written to the output file.
+The minimum number of bases shared by two reads at the same reference coordinates for merging to occur in `--merge_pairs`.
+Reads not discordant in sequence but not meeting this threshold will not be merged, and instead both be written to the output file.